w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

  _Massively Parallel Processing_ (MPP)

-- There are several processors, equipped with their own RAM and disks, collaborating to solve a single problem by splitting it in several independent tasks
+- There are several processors, equipped with their own RAM and disks, collaborating to solve a single problem by splitting it into several independent tasks
 - It is also called shared-nothing architecture

 # Scale out

-Adding more servers with less processors and RAM
+Adding more servers with fewer processors and RAM

 * Pros
   * Much cheaper than scaling vertically